 When selling a house, it is common for homeowners to wonder what they can leave behind for the new owners.
 From furniture to appliances, it’s important to understand the guidelines and legalities surrounding the process.
-In this article, we will explore whether you can leave belongings behind when selling your house in Ogden.
+In this article, we will explore whether you can leave belongings behind when selling your house in Salt Lake City.

 Understanding the Sale Process: